pwr-Solaar/Solaar/docs/rules.md

 Creating and editing most rules can be done in the Solaar GUI, by pressing the 'Rule Editor' button in the Solaar main window.

 Rule processing is an experimental feature.
 Significant changes might be made in response to problems.

-Note that rule processing only fully works under X11.
+*Note that rule processing only fully works under X11.
-When running under Wayland with X11 libraries loaded most features will not be available and errors may result.
+When running under Wayland with X11 libraries loaded some features will not be available.
+When running under Wayland without X11 libraries loaded even more features will not be available.
-Features known not to work under Wayland include process conditions and anything to do with simulating keyboard or mouse input.
+Rule features known not to work under Wayland include process and mouse process conditions.
+Under Wayland using keyboard groups may result in incorrect symbols being input for simulated input.
+Under Wayland simulating inputs when modifier keys are pressed may result in incorrect symbols being input.
+Simulated input uses Xtest if available or uinput if the user has write access to /dev/uinput.
+To get access to /dev/uinput run `sudo setfacl -m u:${user}:rw /dev/uinput`*

 Logitech devices that use HID++ version 2.0 or greater produce feature-based notifications that Solaar can process using a simple rule language.
 For